 Lack of multifamily supply in the coastal area leaves room for opportunity

 Since Myrtle Beach is historically a tourist area, commercial real estate developers have answered the demand for hotels and resorts, leaving multifamily in the dust to accommodate visitors for weekend getaways.
 This has mostly left multifamily construction out of the equation for years, with few even in the pipelines today according to Yardi Matrix.
 The city of North Myrtle Beach’s expansion plan has resulted in successful economic growth from non-tourist attractions by bringing different industries to the area.
 Forbes also recognized Myrtle Beach’s growth by ranking the city #16 for The Best Places for Business And Careers in 2015.
 Company migration to North Myrtle beach offers non seasonal/tourist opportunities for workers, which strengthens the demand for more long term housing options.
 Now the continuous stream of recent graduates entering the workforce from Coastal Carolina University and Horry Georgetown Technical College, won’t be as likely to leave in search for career opportunities.
 The already strong labor force continues to grow with young, knowledgeable employees who are ready to work and are in need affordable places to live.

-How can you invest in real estate?
-Click the image below to visit our investor portal.
-You can view our offering and create a free account!
+How can you make passive income from a multifamily asset in Myrtle Beach?
+Contacts us at email@example.com or click the image below to visit our investor portal and make a free account!